conan-io/docs/reference/commands/consumer/install.rst

                             binary packages. --build=never Never build, use binary packages or fail if a binary package is not found.
-                            --build=missing Build from code if a binary package is not found. --build cascade Will build from code all the nodes with some dependency being built (for any reason).
+                            --build=missing Build from code if a binary package is not found. --build=cascade Will build from code all the nodes with some dependency being built (for any reason).
 Can be used together with any other build policy.
 Useful to make sure that any new change